NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 ### Reading the Buttons

+The `Radio` library provides access to the basic hardware features of the remote.
+You get access to the library with `#include "quad_remote.h"` and calling `quad_remote_setup()` in your Arduino `setup()` function.

-The `Remote` library provides a call-back-based mechanism for detecting when the user presses the buttons.
+The library provides a call-back-based mechanism for detecting when the user presses the buttons.
 Function pointers (e.g, `btn1_cb`) hold functions that will be called when a button (e.g., button 1) is pressed or released.

 To see how it works open `Open->Examples->Remote->knob_and_buttons.ino`.
 Run it, pen the serial monitor, push some buttons, and see what happens.